 Subverted by the rogue Vala in Stargate SG-1, who is anything but childlike or innocent.
 Given the character, though, it's possible she's doing it deliberately to mess with people.

-In Buffy the Vampire Slayer, Buffy sports pigtails during Giles' dream sequence in the episode "Restless".
+Buffy sports pigtails during Giles' dream sequence in the episode "Restless".
 Buffy's attitude in the scene is that of a much younger child, and Giles is essentially her father.